Skip to content

 4. What information do I need to collect to find actionable insights?

 Based on your goals, you will want to determine what reports matter most to your business.
-By outlining these prior to investing in a CRM, you can determine if the platform provides enough customization for your use.
+By outlining these prior to investing in a CRM, you can determine if the platform provides enough customisation for your use.

 Consider these questions: